alexknowshtml/travelfood.guide/index.md

 <img src="images/face-p-thumbsup.png" alt="Chef Patterson Watkins" style="width:49%; max-width:150px;float:right;margin-top:-20px;" />

-Imagine if your trip was planned around local and culturally relevant foodstuffs, all personally vetted by a professional chef (instead of a Yelper or amateur food blogger)?
+Imagine if your next trip was easily planned around local and culturally relevant foodstuffs, all personally vetted by a professional chef (instead of a Yelper or amateur food blogger)?

 Hi, I'm Patterson!
 I'm a professional chef and independent recipe developer based in Philadelphia and when it comes to travel, **my #1 priority is knowing where I can get the best eats at all times.**